-You can import the Bio-Formats source by choosing $File \to Import \to Existing\ Maven\ Projects$ from the menu and browsing to the top-level folder of your Bio-Formats working copy.
-Alternatively, run the Eclipse Maven target with mvn eclipse:eclipse to create the Eclipse project files, then use $File \to Import \to Existing\ Maven\ Projects$.
+You can import the Bio-Formats source by choosing $File \rightarrow Import \rightarrow Existing Maven Projects$ from the menu and browsing to the top-level folder of your Bio-Formats working copy.
+Alternatively, run the Eclipse Maven target with mvn eclipse:eclipse to create the Eclipse project files, then use $File \rightarrow Import \rightarrow Existing Maven Projects$ .